Richard Winger: Overview

+On June 1, 2023, Winger announced his retirement from Ballot Access News.
+He continues to write on the website.

 Background

 A lifelong Californian, Richard Winger graduated from the University of California, Berkeley as a Political Science major in 1966, and attended Graduate School in Political Science at UCLA.

 Coalition on Free and Open Elections

 In 1985 Winger co-founded, along with several minor party representatives, the Coalition on Free and Open Elections (COFOE).
 The group attempts to co-ordinate action and provide mutual support among the various minor parties for efforts to liberalize and reform ballot access laws.

 Politics

 Winger has been a member of the Libertarian Party for several years.

 Winger has made one run for public office, a 1986 campaign for Secretary of State of California on the Libertarian ballot line.
 As he was running for the office charged with the administration of elections, the campaign was styled as being nonpartisan, intended to represent the interests of all minor parties.
 Winger finished fourth among five candidates with 1.5% of the vote.